English

 Edinburgh castle Inside

-Prisons of War
+Prisons of war

 A testament to historical conflicts, the castle's dungeons held prisoners of war from various battles, symbolizing the challenges faced by captives from conflicts like the American Revolutionary War and the Napoleonic War.
+These prisoners even included pirates and the youngest prisoner was a 5-year-old boy.

 Edinburgh castle Inside

-One o'Clock Gun
+One o'clock Gun

 Edinburgh castle Inside

-The Half Moon Battery
+Half Moon Battery

 Edinburgh castle Inside